 - Enrolling during the fourth month of the IEP or any of the three months afterward means coverage begins the month following the month of enrollment.

 You should enroll in Part D as soon as you are eligible to avoid a potential late enrollment penalty and gaps in coverage.
-If you do not enroll in Part D during your IEP, you can also enroll in or make changes to Part D coverage during the Fall Open Enrollment Period—but you may have a late enrollment penalty if you are using Fall Open Enrollment to enroll in Part D for the first time.
+Suppose you do not enroll in Part D during your IEP.
+In that case, you can also enroll in or make changes to Part D coverage during the Fall Open Enrollment Period—but you may have a late enrollment penalty if you use the Fall Open Enrollment to enroll in Part D for the first time.